rome/tools/website/docs/introduction/commands.md

 #### Interpreting the result

-If everything was fine, you'll get the a result like this:
+If `rome` did not detect any problems, you'll get the a result like this:

 ```bash
 ℹ 1 file linted